connorjhaynes/TeX2Canvas/README.md

 ```
 TeX --> MM2HTML --> TeX2Dict --> Dict2HTMl --> Canvas
 ```
-On Linux, this is as simple as downloading your TeX, naming it `input.tex` and running `python3 textocanvas3.py > out.html`.
+On Linux, this is as simple as downloading the script and placing it in a directory with your TeX, naming your TeX `input.tex`, and running `python3 textocanvas3.py > out.html`.

 There is some code left in the project from my attempts to implement [TeXZilla](https://fred-wang.github.io/TeXZilla/) and [LaTeX2HTMl](https://www.latex2html.org/), but I was dissatisfied with the performance of both, or at least with my implementation of their functionality.
 I may return to these later, for now I am looking into [Pandoc](https://pandoc.org/).